 Fresh from the holiday season, I'm sure many Christian singles have had recent encounters with yentas.
 Surely the yentas in our lives mean well when they about our love lifes and try to set us up with a "nice young man" or "sweet Christian woman."
 But I ask the evangelical yentas out there: Why do you do what you do?

 One of my suspicions is that our culture is overly romanced.
 It provides a narrow view of what romance is: something that is passionate and limited to the young or those in the bloom of a new relationship.
 Perhaps when a woman's era for romance is over, a yenta looks to younger women to vicariously enjoy romance, just as she might turn to romance novels or chick flicks.
-Or ...1
+Or perhaps most yentas are just nosy people.
+I give the benefit of the doubt to the yentas in my life and suspect that most of them genuinely care, but genuine care isn't always genuinely helpful.
+In my experience, yentas only add unnecessary ...1